TheZlodziej/sudoku.py/README.md

 # setup
 - download the files
-- run the code by typing
+- run the code by typing:
 ```python
 python3 sudoku.py
 ```